 The PhD research: Looking at Law through Children’s Eyes

-Click here for updates on the PhD research “Looking at Law through Children’s Eyes” that started in july 2015 and is planned to continue until march 2019. (updates on the latest field research can be found here).
+Click here for updates on the PhD research “Looking at Law through Children’s Eyes” that started in july 2015 and is planned to continue until march 2019.
+A list of publications of this research project can be found here.

 Report: the child’s right to education in the Central African Republic